-

 Ready to spend?
 Check in with your sensible side first

 If you’re often tempted to splash your cash on new clothes, tech or other treats, taking a more mindful approach could help you save money – and consume less.
 It’s simple, but try asking yourself a few questions before you hit ‘buy’: “Do I really need this?
 Have I got something similar already?
 Will I still love and use it in a few years?”
 It’s all about working out your wants vs your needs – and often enough, you may find you can get by just fine with what you already have.
-That could help you put the brakes on your spending – a win for your wallet, and the environment.
+That could help you put the brakes on your spending – which could be a win for your wallet, and you could reduce waste.

 Choose refurbs and trade-ins for big-ticket items